 Alongside your research at postgraduate level, you may want to think about what you would like to do career-wise once you are finished with your time here.
 People will be at varying levels of knowing what they want to do after research; some may have a really clear vision of their future, whereas others may be willing to consider different pathways.

-This page details the opportunities for career development as a postgraduate student, including academic routes as well as less conventional pathways for research students.
+This section details the opportunities for career development as a postgraduate student, including academic routes as well as less conventional pathways for research students.
 It will also highlight where you can go for further skill training and careers advice.

 Teaching as a PhD student: